-Operating online, businesses will need a payment gateway that works with most shopping cart programs and is able to accept a direct API integration to insure that transactions are handled in a secure environment without the risk of interference from fraudulent programs or individuals.
-Within the payment gateway, having the ability to manage reporting, batching and other functions will help management and bookkeepers monitor the business and customers.
+Operating online, businesses will need a payment gateway that works with most shopping cart programs and is able to accept a direct API integration to ensure that transactions are handled in a secure environment without the risk of interference from fraudulent programs or individuals.
+Within the payment gateway, having the ability to manage report, batching and other functions will help management and bookkeepers monitor the business and customers.

 The Benefits of an Online Tobacco Credit Card Processing

 Many merchants operating storefronts have realized that online tobacco sales can complement their current business and significantly increase sales.
 Partnering with a company that can provide online tobacco credit card processing services can ensure that the establishing of the e-commerce store and merchant account services is safe, secure and reliable.